-Health coaching is a team-based approach that helps patients gain the knowledge, skills and confidence to become active participants in their care.
+Health coaching is a team-based approach that helps patients gain the knowledge, skills, and confidence to become active participants in their care.
 The old saying, “Give a man a fish, and he eats for a day.
-Teach a man to fish, and he eats for a lifetime” demonstrates the difference between rescuing a patient and coaching a patient.
+Teach a man to fish, and he eats for a lifetime,” demonstrates the difference between rescuing a patient and coaching a patient.
 Patients with chronic conditions need to learn how to fish.
-Health coaching can be supplemented with health literacy strategies and effective communication techniques, such as ask-tell-ask, teach-back and/or action planning to ensure patient comprehension of their care plans and help them achieve their goals.
+Health coaching can be supplemented with health literacy strategies and effective communication techniques, such as ask–tell–ask, teach-back, and/or action planning to ensure patients understand their care plans and help them achieve their goals.

-The support of practice leadership and the care team to health coaching is essential because of resources required to accomplish the following:
+Practice leadership and care team support is essential to health coaching because of the resources required to accomplish the following:

 Train health coaches